-From excavations we know about the longhouses of the Viking settlers with a number of outbuildings for various purposes related to a society of farmers and fishermen.
+From excavations, we know about the longhouses of the Viking settlers; the houses with a number of outbuildings for various purposes, related to a society of farmers and anglers.
 They were low houses built of stone and turf under heavy grass roofs, carried by a timber construction of driftwood and tucked into the ground to protect them from a climate with violent changes of wind and rain.
-Thus the houses were part of the landscape, just mounds and hummocks, hardly to be separated from the surrounding fields except for the smoke that came up from the central farmhouse.
+Thus, the houses were part of the landscape, just mounds and hummocks, hardly separated from the surrounding fields except for the smoke that came up from the central farmhouse.

-This housing pattern developed slowly from isolated farmhouses into villages, and later, when fishing became the main industry, new villages, independent of the farmers and the landowners, were founded.
-About the end of the 19th century a new type of house appeared, the classical fisherman’s house, wood-built and tarred brown or black with white painted windows and bords, but still under a heavy grass roof and built on top of a new housing element: a basement of the local field stones and often whitewashed.
-The houses had lifted themselves up from the ground and now they stood as buildings in their own right, although they were kept together by common dimensions, materials and colours.
+This housing pattern developed slowly from isolated farmhouses into villages, and later – when fishing became the main industry – new villages, independent of the farmers and the landowners, were founded.
+At around the end of the 19th century, a new type of house appeared.
+The classical fisherman’s house, wood-built and tarred brown or black with white painted windows and boards, but still under a heavy grass roof and built on top of a new housing element; a basement of the local field stones and often whitewashed.
+The houses had lifted themselves up from the ground and now they stood as buildings in their own right, although common dimensions, materials and colours kept them together.

-With growing wealth, these houses were by and by replaced by larger houses with high attics and carved details, still wooden houses, but now with corrugated sheeting to protect the bording.
+With growing wealth, these houses gradually replaced by larger houses with high attics and carved details – still wooden houses, but now with corrugated sheeting to protect the boarding.
 This sheeting needed painting every other year, and suddenly the houses leapt out of the landscape and became individual manifestations of the owner’s special preferences for colours.
 This individuality has been described as a cultural loss, and the characteristic unity of past times seems to have disintegrated.
 On the other hand, these houses reflect a heartiness and gaiety which, in the course of time, has become a quality of its own, especially when the sun finally breaks out after a long period of darkness and rain.

-Architecture as special works of art may be rare in the Faroes, still there are sudden wonderful and amazing buildings to be seen, and the finest of them are undoubtedly the remaining wooden churches, built in a brief period of time from about 1830 to 1850.
-Although modest in size, these churches dominate the villages with their whitewashed stone foundation, black tarred bording, white windows, and, as the distinctive feature, the white bell tower on the green turf roof.
+Architecture as special works of art may be rare in the Faroes; still, there are sudden wonderful and amazing buildings to be seen, and the finest of them are, undoubtedly, the remaining wooden churches, built in a brief period of time from about 1830 to 1850.
+Although modest in size, these churches dominate the villages with their whitewashed stone foundation, black tarred boarding, white windows, and, as the distinctive feature, the white bell tower on the green turf roof.

 The interior is a veritable treasure of detailed woodwork in unpainted scrubbed pine.
 The design is humble, yet elegant in its simplicity.
-The supporting timbers and joists are exposed, and each detail reveals a distinct profile or bears a special carving, most outspokenly so in the choir screen, carved into a latticework of different figures: the cross, hearts, bells, ocean waves and the tree of life, in one of them even violins, an instrument very rare in the Faroes of the time, yet so delicately carved that you can almost hear heavenly music stream from the choir down to the sinners sitting on the hard pews in the nave of the church.
+The supporting timbers and joists are exposed, and each detail reveals a distinct profile or bears a special carving, most outspokenly in the choir screen, which is carved into a latticework of different figures: the cross, hearts, bells, ocean waves and the tree of life.
+Even violins are carved; an instrument very rare in the Faroes of the time, yet so delicately carved that you can almost hear heavenly music stream from the choir down to the sinners sitting on the hard pews in the nave of the church.

 The last fifty years have seen a fast growing capital city, and the municipality of Tórshavn now has about 20,000 inhabitants or 40% of the Faroese population.
-This growth has requested some active town planning, resulting in projects that may be called special, not only in the Faroes.
-One of them is the long line of terraced houses on top of the hill Inni á Gøtu at the entrance to Tórshavn from the North.
-How could the strong wishes for individual expression be respected in a concept based of density, shelter and good neighbourhood formation?
-The answer was to allow everybody to build his or her individual house in a strong stucture built in advance.
-The ideal was to link together the unity of the past with the variety of the present, inviting the individual builders to be their own architects.
+This growth has required some active town planning, resulting in projects that can perhaps be called special – not only in the Faroe Islands.
+One of them is the long line of terraced houses on top of the hill, Inni á Gøtu, at the entrance to Tórshavn from the North.
+How could the strong wishes for individual expression be respected in a concept based on density, shelter and good neighbourhood formation?
+The answer was to allow everybody to build his or her individual house in a strong structure built in advance.
+The idea was to link together the unity of the past with the variety of the present, inviting the individual builders to be their own architects.

-And thus this multicoloured serpent of houses has become an architectural landmark and a tourist attraction for many foreign vistors to the Faroes Islands.
+Thus, this multi-coloured serpent of houses has become an architectural landmark and a tourist attraction for many foreign visitors to the Faroes Islands.